edgedb/edgedb/docs/cli/edgedb_project/index.rst

 .. note::

-    The ``edgedb instance`` command group is not intended to manage production instances.
+    The ``edgedb project`` command group is not intended to manage remote instances.
+See individual commands for more details.

 .. toctree::
     :maxdepth: 3